-Parents Leadership Council Weekend Schedule
+Parents Leadership Council Spring Weekend

 Schedule of Events

-Thursday, March 20, 2025
+Thursday, March 26, 2026

-6:00 – 7:30 pm | Reception for PLC Steering Committee and Circle As a member of the PLC Steering Committee and PLC Circle, you are invited to attend a reception in the rotunda of the Watson Galleries located on W&L’s campus near the Admissions Building.
-Emma Steinkraus’ mural work is on display titled Impossible Garden/Dusk and Dawn. |
+| 5:30–7:00 pm | Reception for PLC Steering Committee and Circle Members of the PLC Steering Committee and Circle are invited to attend a reception in the rotunda of the Watson Galleries located on W&L’s campus near the Admissions Building.
+Moffat Takadiwa’s work is on display titled Recoded Memories. |

 Watson Galleries |

-Friday, March 21, 2025
+Friday, March 27, 2026

-9:00 am – 12:00 pm | Check-in and Material Pick-up Visit us at Morris House to pick up your gift bag, nametags, and materials.
+| 9:00 am–12:00 pm | Check-in and material pick-up Visit us at Morris House to pick up your gift bag, nametags, and materials.
 We will have beverages and light fare.
 We look forward to welcoming you to campus! |

 Morris House |

-12:00 – 1:30 pm | Buffet Lunch – Welcome from PLC Chairs Join us in Evans Hall for a buffet lunch and a welcome from our PLC Chairs, Anne Faircloth and Fred Beaujeu-Dufour.
+| 12:30–1:45 pm | Buffet Lunch - Welcome Join us at Big Spring Farm for a buffet lunch.
 This is an opportunity to connect with other PLC families, see old friends and make new ones. |

 Big Spring Farm |

-Saturday, March 22, 2025
+Saturday, March 28, 2026

 Parents Leadership Council Spring Meeting

-8:00 – 9:00 am | Buffet Breakfast (Students are welcome to attend with their parents) | Hillel House |
+| 8:00–9:00 am | Buffet Breakfast | Hillel House |

 Hillel House |